mcilloni/mcilloni.github.io/_posts/2023-07-23-unicode-is-hard.md

 The standard calls for UTF-16 streams to start with a **Byte Order Mark** (BOM), represented by the special codepoint `U+FEFF`.
 Reading `0xFEFF` indicates that the endianness of a text block is the same as the endianness of the decoding system; reading those bytes flipped, as `0xFFFE`, indicates opposite endianness instead.

-As an example, let's assume a big-endian system has generated the sequence `[0xFE, 0xFF, 0x61, 0x00]`.
-All systems, LE or BE, will detect that the first two bytes are a surrogate pair, and read them as they are depending on their endianness. \A big-endian system will decode `U+FEFF`, which is the BOM, and thus will assume the text is in UTF-16 in its same byte endianness (BE).
-A little-endian system will instead read `U+FFEE`, which is still the BOM but flipped, so it will assume the text is in the opposite endianness (BE in the case of an LE system).
+As an example, let's assume a big-endian system has generated the sequence `[0xFE, 0xFF, 0x61, 0x00]`. \
+All systems, LE or BE, will detect that the first two bytes are a surrogate pair, and read them as they are depending on their endianness.
+Then:

+- A _big-endian_ system will decode `U+FEFF`, which is the BOM, and thus will assume the text is in UTF-16 in its same byte endianness (BE);
+- A _little-endian_ system will instead read `U+FFEE`, which is still the BOM but flipped, so it will assume the text is in the opposite endianness (BE in the case of an LE system).

 In both cases, the BOM allows the following character to be correctly parsed as `U+0061` (a.k.a. `a`).

 If no BOM is detected, then most decoders will do as they please (despite the standard recommending to assume UTF-16BE), which most of the time means assuming the endianness of the system: